-The Learning Pathways Project is a city-wide effort that aspires to help youth connect skills developed during out-of-school experiences to the pursuit of a college degree, career certificate, or entrepreneurial venture, and ultimately a livable wage.
+The Learning Pathways Project is a city-wide effort that aspires to help youth connect skills developed during out-of-school experiences to the pursuit of a high school degree, post-secondary attainment and ultimately a livable wage.

 To support the growth of the Learning Pathways Project, Big Thought is offering a 3 month Fellowship program designed to help out-of-school providers identify, measure, and elevate skills youth develop during their programs.

 “For me as a leader, as an arts leader, it’s making sure that we’re designing our programming not just so students can learn our particular discipline, but look further out,” shared Tiffany Jackson, Director of Education at Bishop Arts Theatre Center.
 “How can they use these things that are taught to them in the future?
 Are these skills that they’re learning transferable?”

 “The experience was helpful and very informative as well as transformative in the way we look at delivering and learning skills, and bringing out the gifts within our participants.”

 “This project was something that elevated the work that we do by giving us a platform to speak to what the young people actually learn.
 It allowed us to do more than scratch the surface of what our programs are doing and, for us, raised the bar for what we originally saw for our program – going from a local to global possibilities.”